TheNift/personal-site-3.0/README.md

 - React Router
 - ...and many other awesome packages!

+I built this in my spare time using a couple of hours here and there as I found time, so it's by no means perfect, but it's mine :D
+Feel free to reach out if you'd like to talk about it!
+Since the code is open source, I'd be honored if I saw a similar site around.
+I plan on updating it with little features and easter eggs as time goes on, so keep an eye out!

 ## Quick guide for those interested

-Inside the `public/` directory, you'll find files relating to the site and hosting.
+Inside the `public/` directory, you'll find files relating to the site, hosting, and static assets I wanted browsers to be able to cache.
-Inside the `src/` directory, you'll find source files for the React app the site runs as.
+Inside the `src/` directory, you'll find source files for the React app driving the site.

 Inside `src/`, you can find:

 - `assets/`: Static files required for React components.
+Basically just Tailwind's index.css file.
 - `components/`: React components!
-For those who aren't familiar, it's basically just a form of code abstraction where you create re-useable chunks of code that get imported elsewhere.
+For those who aren't familiar, it's basically just a form of code abstraction where you create re-useable chunks of code that get imported elsewhere in your project.
 - `contexts/`: Context providers, for passing data across different parts of the React app efficiently and easily, without bloating the import tree.
 - `data/`: Data the site is populated with!
 - `pages/`: Individual page elements, referenced by React Router to enable routing without harsh reloads.
 Could technically go into components, but I like abstracting them like this :D